apache/pekko-connectors/docs/src/main/paradox/geode.md

 ### Serialization

 Objects must be serialized to be stored in or retrieved from Geode.
-Only **PDX format** is available with Alpakka Geode.
+Only **PDX format** is available with Apache Pekko Connectors Geode.
 `PDXEncoder`s support many options as described in @extref[Geode PDX Serialization](geode:/developing/data_serialization/gemfire_pdx_serialization.html).
 A `PdxSerializer` must be provided to Geode when reading from or writing to a region.